ciwolsey/midisaber/README.md

 Alternatively you can drag your midi file onto MidiSaber.exe.

 MidiSaber will prompt you for a BPM.
 This is the BPM you used when creating the midi file.
-Midi converion is performed in real time so if your song is two minutes long conversion will take two minutes.
+Midi conversion is performed in real time so if your song is two minutes long conversion will take two minutes.
 MidiSaber only supports track midi (midi type 0).

 # MidiSaber online editor
 Once conversion completes the resulting JSON will be copied to your clipboard.
 Paste this into your beatmap and then load the map into your favourite editor.